 Delicious, gorgeous vegan entrée for Thanksgiving or any special occasion.
 Step-by-step instructions to hasselback butternut squash are included, with photos for each step.

 A few days ago, I posted about making your own pomegranate molasses.
-It was so easy, and I liked how I could tailor it to my own taste.
-I may never purchase it again.
-But I discovered that I’d never posted any recipes calling for this ingredient.
-So here’s the first one: Hasselback butternut squash basted with a pomegranate glaze.
-It seriously rocks.
-Even Carnivorous Maximus loved it.
+It was so easy, and I loved how I could tailor it to my own taste by adding spices.
+I liked it so much, I created this Hasselback Butternut Squash recipe just so I could use it.

-Before getting into the recipe, let’s delve into the name.
+Before getting into the recipe, let's delve into the name Hasselback.

 The term hasselback originates from a baked potato made famous by the the Hasselbacken restaurant, in Stockholm.
-The potatoes are halfway cut through into thin slices, and roasted.
-This results in a cross between a baked and roasted potato.
-The inside of the potato is soft, the outside boasts a crust.
-Various topping can be added when served.
+The potatoes were cut halfway through into thin slices, and roasted.
+The inside of the potato remains soft, while the outside boasts a crust.

 How to Prep Butternut Squash – Hasselback Style

 Prepping butternut squash is much easier than it looks.
-All you need is a cutting board, a spoon, a y-shaped potato peeler, and a sharp chef’s knife.
-To hasselback the squash, you also need 2 knives or chopsticks.
+All you need is a cutting board, a spoon, a y-shaped potato peeler, and a sharp chef's knife.
+And to hasselback the squash, you also need 2 knives or chopsticks.

 Step 1: Scoop Out The Seeds and Pulp